-The Police and maritime Police are also part of the emergency services and the Reach and Rescue pole was recently used by NI police in preparation for G8 sumit 2013.
+The Police and maritime Police are also part of the emergency services and the Reach and Rescue pole was used by NI police in preparation for the G8 summit 2013.

 The long reach pole was extended to 17m with the camera attachment used and they carried out searches on roofs and attics thus saving hundreds of man hours and also protecting the officers from climbing the roofs from any potential hazards.
 HART teams across the UK are now using Reach and Rescue Poles to assist in their rescues Other Emergency services that use Reach and Rescue range of equipment are: